Workshops and Leadership Certification Trainings

 The speaking and event fee that we ask for goes directly into our operations budget, which supports the PLAN team in creating the resources we use to engage audiences at their level.
 This sliding scale helps to negotiate speaking and events fees which accommodate a variety of circumstances and resources.

 These prices do not include travel costs.
-For events outside of the New England area, we require a further conversation on support for travel expenses—this can be in the form of reimbursements and/or a couch to sleep on.
+For events outside of the New England or Mid-Atlantic areas, we require a further conversation on support for travel expenses—this can be in the form of reimbursements and/or a couch to sleep on.